lincc-frameworks/python-project-template/docs/source/new_project.rst

     installed version of Copier >= 8.0.0.
 The following command will not work with earlier versions of Copier.

-    ``pipx list`` will display installed the currently install version of Copier.
+    ``pipx list`` will display the currently installed version of Copier.

 .. code-block:: bash